PreslavKisyov/GPS-Image-Verification/README.md

 ## SURF ##
 To use the SURF method, simply invoke the **-s** command after either any of the prediction or testing commands.
 It would invoke the SURF method that is also described and referenced in the paper of this project.<br/>
-**Note:** It does not use any of the methods invoked from the -mm command.
+:warning:**Note:** It does not use any of the methods invoked from the -mm command.
 Thus, it must be omitted.<br/>
 :exclamation: python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -s

 ### Additional Information ###